rubickecho/til/http/can-HTTP-DELETE-request-send-body-data.md

-# HTTP DELETE 请求可以发送 body 数据吗？
+# Can HTTP DELETE requests send body data?

 > ***Anwser From: ChatGPT***